meshtastic/firmware/docs/software/mqtt.md

 ### Enhancements in following releases

 The initial gateway will be added to the python tool.
 But the gateway implementation is designed to be fairly trivial/dumb.
 After the initial release the actual gateway code can be ported to also run inside of the android app.
-In fact, we could have ESP32 based nodes even *directly* contact over wifi the MQTT broker.
+In fact, we could have ESP32 based nodes include a built-in "gateway node" implementation.

 Store and forward could be added so that nodes on the mesh could deliver messages (i.e. text messages) on an "as possible" basis.
 This would allow things like "hiker sends a message to friend - mesh can not currently reach friend - eventually (days later) mesh can somehow reach friend, message gets delivered"